ddcouples/web-page-loading/README.md

    1. option setting
-      dom is which You want to display the dom in load;
+      dom is which You want to display the dom in load;  //if dom is null/undefined dom just is body;
       w is the progress's width;
       h is the progress's height;
       lw is the circle's width;